FaintGhost/novastar-coex/README.md

 # novastar-coex
 A javascript library for control of NovaStar COEX video wall processors (MX40 Pro, KU20, CX80 Pro).

+# API Versions

+COEX processors with firmware versions 1.4.0 and above support a new API which has some differences and new features.
+This library supports the API versions 1.0-1.3 (Legacy) and 1.4 (Current).
+It will automatically detect the API version and use the appropriate methods, howeveer not all methods will be available in the Legacy version.  v1.4+ methods will be tagged with "v1.4+" in the documentation below.

+The legacy API support is deprecated, and may be removed in a future release.
+It is recommended to update to the latest firmware and use the new API.

 # Usage

 ## Connecting Instance